net-engine/conNEct-four/README.md

 Please don't swap out the technologies used – however you may add external packages provided the game logic is written by you.
 Feel free to organise and alter the contents of the `src` folder as you wish.

 Please don't spend more than 3 hours completing the task.
-Remember than well written and organised logic is valued more highly than a complete but rushed game.
+Remember that well written and organised logic is valued more highly than a complete, but rushed game.

 ## Setup